 Investing as Solution Generating

-The ability to solve problems efficiently is a trait that is commonly used in many walks of life.
-In fact, during your given day, you probably spend countless hours thinking of ways to solve your personal problems, be it job related, family related or otherwise.
-Indeed, problem solving is one of the key ways we have differentiated levels of animals as those that have the ability to reason and solve problems are given elevated status in the animal kingdom.
+The ability to solve problems efficiently is a trait that is commonly used at many levels of society.
+In fact, during your given day, you spend countless hours thinking of ways to solve your personal problems, be it job-related, family-related, or otherwise.
+Indeed, problem-solving is one of the key ways we have differentiated levels of animals as those that can reason and solve problems are given elevated status in the animal kingdom.

 It should come as no surprise then that those investors that approach the investment process as a series of problems that need to be solved typically see the most success from their efforts.
-Because the real estate investment process entails a variety of steps, Murphy’s Law will pop up every once in awhile at one of those steps to present you with a problem that needs solving.
-This point of view can serve as a very useful perspective on real estate investing.
+Because the real estate investment process entails a variety of steps, Murphy’s Law will pop up occasionally, at one of those steps to present you with a problem that needs solving.
+This point of view can serve as a useful perspective on real estate investing.

 The constant flurry of activity that can sometimes occur around an investment property can sometimes scare off even hearty investors from pursuing investment opportunities further.
 Indeed, any kind of investment can demand a lot of time and attention and a real estate investment is no different.
 You knew that getting into the industry, so taking the time during the course of a transaction should come as par for the course.
 Just remember to break a problem down into pieces if it seems too big.

 Because there are some clearly defined steps to the investment process, it should not be difficult to break down your problems into a series of steps that you should take during an investment opportunity.
 Developing this kind of procedural look at real estate investing is something that time and experience affords to seasoned investors, but even new real estate investors should keep in mind that there is a procedure that is to be followed and when problems arise, that same procedure will ultimately point in the direction of either the solution or a resource that can provide that solution.